groupdocs-viewer/GroupDocs.Viewer-for-.NET/README.md

 Directory | Description
 --------- | -----------
 [Examples](https://github.com/groupdocsviewer/GroupDocs.Viewer-for-.NET/tree/master/Examples)  | Contains the package of all .NET C# examples and sample files that will help you learn how to use product features.
-[Showcases](https://github.com/groupdocsviewer/GroupDocs.Viewer-for-.NET/tree/master/Showcases)  | The *Legacy Front End* and *New Front End* are the open source web based projects.
-These projects are based on Front Controller Design pattern and demonstrate the salient features of GroupDocs.Viewer.
+[Showcases](https://github.com/groupdocsviewer/GroupDocs.Viewer-for-.NET/tree/master/Showcases)  | The open source UI examples have been developed to help the developers in order to give them an idea that how they will integrate the GroupDocs.Viewer for .NET API in the front end applications.
 [Plugins](https://github.com/groupdocs-viewer/GroupDocs.Viewer-for-.NET/tree/master/Plugins/GroupDocs_Viewer_VSPlugin)  | Contains the plugins related to GroupDocs.Viewer for Visual Studio.
 ## Resources